fmanuelgf/Mongo.FileStorage/README.md

 ### Namespace `Mongo.FileStorage.DependencyInjection`

-A extension method have been added to facilitate the registration of the `IFileStorage` repository.
+An extension method has been added to facilitate the registration of the `IFileStorage` repository.

 _Example:_